sueszli/byte-sized-gains/docs/report.md

 - selecting a pre-trained object detection model of our choice for the COCO-2017 dataset
 - quantizing the model with LiteRT (formerly TensorFlow Lite) and the configurations [float32, float16, int8]
-- measuring the accuracy and computational cost
+- measuring the accuracy and computational cost (of > 1000 images)
     - Accuracy: average precision (see: https://cocodataset.org/#detection-eval) or pick up another one (...with a motivation!)
     - Inference time: seconds
     - Memory: model size (MB)